 Are In-Person exams being administered?

-We are administering exams in smaller groups in accordance with current governmental guidance and our COVID-19 Safety Policies, including requiring all staff and candidates to conduct health screenings, wear masks, physically distance at least six feet apart, etc.
+We are administering exams in smaller groups in accordance with current governmental guidance and our COVID-19 Safety Policies, including requiring all staff and candidates to conduct health self-screenings, wear masks, physically distance at least six feet apart, etc.

 Exam locations continue to be dependent on availability for facility rentals as we depend on schools and other facilities around the region.
 Please also note that when using facilities not owned by PST, we will abide by the COVID-19 policies and procedures for each location.